itemhsu/gstream_rtsp/README.md

 -- height | resp height
 -- batch-size | 1 for no batch
 -- live-source | 1 for true
+yolov10_crop.cpp | use yolov10 and cropping the detected object with c++ Makefile.crop | make file for yolov10_crop.cpp
+runme.sh | example commands for crop and rtsp

 # Dependent
 URL | Purpose